-A solution to a better recruitment partnership is to take a more strategic and consultative approach when deciding which recruiters you want representing you.
+A solution to a better recruitment partnership is to take a more strategic and consultative approach when deciding which recruiters you want to represent you.

-It’s not their job to manage your job search; hence why communication is vital.
+It is not their job to manage your job search; hence, why good communication is vital.

 Here are a few tips on how you can have a productive and beneficial relationship with a recruiter.